 Here is where the Zapotecs, still Oaxaca's dominant ethnic group, pioneered the comal (the flat griddle used for cooking tortillas), thousands of years ago.
 Today, Oaxaca is often called the land of seven moles, though in truth it has many more.
 It is Mexico's primary exporter of mezcal and a famed producer of chocolate.
 The state is officially divided into eight regions, all geographically and most ethnically distinct.

-A Land of Resourceful Eaters: Chilies, Wild Greens, and Bugs
+A Land of Resourceful Eaters: Chiles, Wild Greens, and Bugs

-Nowhere else in Mexico will you find more kinds of chilies, and Oaxacan cuisine shows them off in dish after dish.
-The most famous chili is the smoky pasilla Oaxaqueno, grown only in the Mixe region but ubiquitous in Oaxacan salsas.
+Nowhere else in Mexico will you find more kinds of chiles, and Oaxacan cuisine shows them off in dish after dish.
+The most famous chile is the smoky pasilla Oaxaqueno, grown only in the Mixe region but ubiquitous in Oaxacan salsas.
 Other dishes rely on more obscure varieties, like chihuacle, which comes in three colors: amarillo, negro, and rojo.

 Ancient Mesoamericans didn't have any large domesticated livestock; instead they became especially creative and resourceful with their native plants and grains to survive.
 That meant a reliance on quelites, or wild greens like quintonil, and the climbing plant cocolmécata, tree bark, mushrooms, and every last part of the plant—think of them as vegetarian's off-cuts—roots, flowers, and vines.